astropy/learn-astropy/README.md

 This app uses ESLint to lint JavaScript, which in turn runs Prettier to format JavaScript.
 The configuration is based on [wesbos/eslint-config-wesbos](https://github.com/wesbos/eslint-config-wesbos).

+A Git pre-commit hooks runs both ESLint and Prettier and automatically lints and reformats code before every commit.
+These hooks are run by [husky](https://typicode.github.io/husky/#/) and should already be installed when you ran `npm install`.

 To manually lint the code base:

 ```bash